 Please refer to our transition page on the school website.
 This will provide you with even more information and is updated regularly.
-If you do not already, you may want to consider following the school account on X (formerly known as Twitter); this is one of the main ways that we communicate with parents and carers.
+If you do not already, you may want to consider following the school account on Bluesky (thesnaithschool.bsky.social); this is one of the main ways that we communicate with parents and carers.
 We also have an account on Instagram.
 Our school feed will provide you with regular school news and events.